Catisfield: Hamlet

 The hamlet does still feature the original, but no longer used, post office and some preserved Georgian and Victorian buildings.

 It is also very close to Titchfield Abbey and the River Meon, which lie just down Fishers Hill.

+Politics

+Catisfield is part of the Hamble Valley parliamentary constituency for elections to the House of Commons.
+It is held by the Conservative Member of Parliament (MP) Paul Holmes.